 - engaging our staff through strategic internal communication excellence

 - exemplifying Civil Service leadership behaviours

 - upholding the highest ethical standards through the Civil Service Code and diversity and inclusion policies

-- improving delivery through the five core disciplines set out in the Modern Communication Operating Model 2.0 (MCOM)
+- improving delivery through the 5 core disciplines set out in the Modern Communication Operating Model 2.0 (MCOM)

 We partner closely with organisations in the public, private and third-party sectors in pursuit of the greatest cost-efficiency and impact.